Finding the Best Places to Retire Since 2006!

 Cons: Ocean View is remote.
 The poverty rate is significantly above the national average.
 The earthquake risk is 850% above the national average.
 Kilauea Volcano, which erupted in May, 2018, is only 50 miles away.
 Ocean View residents were given gas masks to prevent ash inhalation.

 Notes: This area is known for its double and triple rainbows, and ocean views from the top of the mountain are simply amazing.
 People who live here are self-sufficient and in many cases have dropped out of modern life.
-Ocean View has more than doubled in size during the last 10 to 20 years.
+Ocean View has grown by 50% in the last decade.
 Unlike in many Hawaiian villages, the majority of residents are from the mainland.
 Homeowners pay $150 per year for road maintenance.

 Recommended as a Retirement Spot?
 Yes, for rugged individuals seeking a minimalist, tropical retirement.